Vetusodon: Palaeobiology

 The large incisors and canines and small, simple postcanines of Vetusodon imply that the front teeth played a larger role than the postcanines in the processing of food.
 In this respect it closely resembled the gorgonopsians and therocephalians, two other groups of synapsids that existed at the time, but differed from most other cynodonts, whose postcanines are generally the most complex and important teeth.
 The placement of the coronoid process of the dentary close to the postorbital bar may be evidence of a well-developed temporalis muscle, which would have allowed for a powerful bite by the front teeth.
 The skull shape and dentition of Vetusodon were in general similar to those of the therocephalian Moschorhinus, which it coexisted with.
 As therocephalians were only distantly related to Vetusodon, this is thought to be an instance of convergent evolution, where different groups that inhabit the same ecological niche evolve similar traits.

 Palaeoenvironment

 Vetusodon belongs to the Daptocephalus Assemblage Zone, a biozone that is part of the Beaufort Group, which itself is part of the larger Karoo Supergroup.
 Vetusodon belongs to a subzone of the Daptocephalus AZ known as the Lystrosaurus maccaigi-Moschorhinus Subzone.
+The Lystrosaurus maccaigi-Moschorhinus subzone had notable changes in the fauna compared to the older Dicynodon-Theriognathus subzone.
+Gorgonopsians such as Rubidgea, the last rubidgeine, and Lyaencops, went extinct during a turnover event that separated the two subzones.
+Rubidgea would later be replaced by the Laurasian Inostrancevia.
+The turnover event also saw the extinction of dicynodonts such as Diictodon feliceps and Aulacephalodon baini.
+Additionally, the whaitsiid Theriognathus was absent from the upper proportion of the assemblage zone, being replaced by Moschorhinus.
+Following the turnover event, Lystrosaurus became more abundant within the fauna.

 In addition to Vetusodon, several other synapsids are known from this subzone.
-These include the fellow cynodonts Cynosaurus and Nanictosaurus, the biarmosuchian Ictidorhinus, the dicynodonts Aulacephalodon, Daptocephalus, Dicynodon, Dicynodontoides, Diictodon, Dinanomodon, Emydops, Emydorhinus, Kwazulusaurus, Lystrosaurus, Oudenodon, Pelanomodon and Thliptosaurus, the gorgonopsians Arctognathus, Cyonosaurus, Lycaenops and Rubidgea and the therocephalians Ictidosuchoides, Lycideops, Moschorhinus, Nanictidops, Promoschorhynchus, Polycynodon and Scaloporhinus.
+These include the fellow cynodonts Cynosaurus and Nanictosaurus, the biarmosuchian Ictidorhinus, the dicynodonts Daptocephalus, Dicynodon, Dicynodontoides, Dinanomodon, Emydops, Emydorhinus, Kwazulusaurus, Lystrosaurus, Oudenodon, Pelanomodon and Thliptosaurus, the gorgonopsians Arctognathus, Cyonosaurus, and Inostrancevia africana, and the therocephalians Ictidosuchoides, Lycideops, Moschorhinus, Nanictidops, Promoschorhynchus, Polycynodon and Scaloporhinus.
 Other animals include the bivalve Palaeanodonta, the ray-finned fish Atherstonia and Namaichthys, the temnospondyls Rhinesuchus and Uranocentrodon and the reptiles Owenetta, Pareiasaurus and Spondylolestes.